-TED ROBBINS: Bert Frost, the chief scientist for the National Park Service looked at the people roaming Saguaro National Park and thought, we're having a treasure hunt.
+TED ROBBINS, BYLINE: Bert Frost, the chief scientist for the National Park Service looked at the people roaming Saguaro National Park and thought, we're having a treasure hunt.

 BERT FROST: Treasure hunt for the scientists, treasure hunt for the kids.
 What more could you ask for?

 ROBBINS: If you're one of the 150 scientists normally studying Gila monsters, mountain lions or cactus, you could ask for help.
 That's what a BioBlitz's offers.
 In this case, three to five thousand volunteers showed up to help.

 THERESA CRIMMINS NATIONAL PHENOLOGY NETWORK: Do you see any open flowers, any flowers on this guy?

 ROBBINS: Theresa Crimmins is showing a group of students from Flowing Wells Middle school what to look for on a saguaro cactus.
 Crimmins is with the National Phenology Network, which studies the seasonal activity of plants and animals to understand how they adapt to climate change.
 They now have baseline data on this saguaro.

 NETWORK: Rather than us not knowing, you're able to now say we absolutely know with confidence that on this day, October 21, 2011 here in Saguaro National Park, this cactus did not have anything on it.

 ROBBINS: BioBlitzes take place all over the world.
 In the U.S., the Park Service has teamed up with National Geographic to hold five of them - from the Santa Monica Mountains next to L.A., to Biscayne National Park near Miami.
 All are close to urban areas so non-scientists will get involved in the natural world.
 In Joshua Nichols's case, a little too involved.

 ROBBINS: He backed into a cholla cactus, a species notorious for leaving spines in you.